Researchers say cooling 13,000 years ago is coincident with major volcanic eruption.

 That meant the cooling could not have been caused by an extraterrestrial impact.
 It had to have been something happening on Earth.
 But what?

 “The signature from the osmium isotope analysis and the relative proportion of the elements matched that previously reported in volcanic gases,” Sun said.

-Kenneth Befus, Ph.D., volcanologist at Baylor University, added that “these signatures were likely the result of major eruptions across the Northern Hemisphere, including volcanoes in the Aleutians, Cascades and even Europe.”
+Kenneth Befus, Ph.D., a volcanologist at Baylor University, added that “these signatures were likely the result of major eruptions across the Northern Hemisphere, including volcanoes in the Aleutians, Cascades, and even Europe.”

 “I was skeptical.
 We took every avenue we could to come up with an alternative explanation or even avoid this conclusion,” Brandon said.
 “A volcanic eruption had been considered one possible explanation but was generally dismissed because there was no associated geochemical fingerprint.”

 A volcanic cause for the Younger Dryas is a new, exciting idea, he said.
 Whether a single major eruption of a volcano could drive the cooling observed, however, is still an open question, the researchers said.

 Volcanic eruptions cause their most severe cooling near the source, usually in the year of the eruption, with substantially less cooling in the years after the eruption.
 The Younger Dryas cooling lasted about 1,200 years, so a sole volcanic eruptive cause is an important initiating factor, but other Earth system changes, such as cooling of the oceans and more snow cover were needed to sustain this colder period, Forman said.